ResetXPDR/MSFS_AutoFPS/README.md

     - Cannot be enabled at the same time as Auto Target FPS due to automation control ambiguity.
 Selecting both will result in the most recent selection being enabled and the other disabled, with a dialog box to advise this.
     - If VRAM+ is active and VRAM limiting is in effect, TLOD Base Extra seeking will be cancelled, and potentially completely reset if severe enough.
   - TLOD Base Extra - Unchecking excludes TLOD Base Extra occurring below Alt TLOD Top in FPS Cap mode only.
-  - TLOD Max - Sets the maximum TLOD the automation algorithm will use.
+  - TLOD Top Min - Sets the minimum TLOD the automation algorithm will use before and TLOD Top Extra.
 (TLOD Base Min+10 - 1000 allowable)
-  - TLOD Max + - additional TLOD Max in high elevation areas.
+  - Mtns - additional TLOD Max in high elevation areas for all modes except FPS Cap.
     - When enabled, extends TLOD Max in areas where the terrain is higher than Mtn Alt Min (100ft - 100000ft allowable) by the TLOD Mtn Amt amount (10 - 1000 allowable), progressively increasing by the TLOD step size per second until completely activated.
-    - If terrain drops below Mtn Alt Min, TLOD Max + will remain fixed for 5 minutes then progressively reduce by the TLOD step size per second until completely deactivated.
+    - If terrain drops below Mtn Alt Min, Mtns will remain fixed for 5 minutes then progressively reduce by the TLOD step size per second until completely deactivated.
-  - TLOD Max - - reduced TLOD Max at night
+  - Night÷2 - reduced TLOD Max at night
     - Halves TLOD Max/Top at night to reduce system workload by not drawing scenery out to distances that can't be seen in the dark anyway.
     - Works with all automation methods: FPS Sensitivity, FPS Tolerance and Auto TLOD.
     - Defaults to enabled in Non-Expert mode.
 Enabled in Expert mode by checking the - box to the right of the TLOD Max/Top textbox.